 The story...

-Once upon a time, I made an effort to be a more generous person - I saw people in need throughout my travels yet I hadn't purposed to give nor did I have the resources with me.
-I reasoned that I was most likely to help people in need if I had USA currency in my wallet that was ready and designated for giving.
+Once upon a time, I made an effort to be a more generous person.
+When I saw people in need, I would have resources to help them.
+It seemed reasonable to be prepared with USA currency in my wallet.
 So, I began the habit of carrying four or five twenties for gifting.
-My habit lasted for about a year; yet, I didn't give away many $20 bills.
+My habit lasted for about a year - I didn't give away many $20 bills.

-Carrying the money didn't open my eyes, heart, and habits enough to recognize, decide and go through the process of giving cash to help alleviate needs and offer love.
-My effort to give money was about as clunky as that last sentence.
+Carrying the money didn't open my eyes, heart, and habits enough to recognize, decide and go through the process of doling out cash.
+I did want to alleviate needs in a loving way; but, my efforts were clunky.
 Maybe it was because my eyes primarily were focused on me - self?

 Just for today...